 Jan van Eyck

-About 20 surviving paintings are attributed to him, as well as the Ghent Altarpiece and the illuminated miniatures of the Turin-Milan Hours.
-Van Eyck painted both secular and religious subject matter, including altarpieces, single panel religious figures and commissioned portraits.
+About 20 surviving paintings are attributed to him and the Ghent Altarpiece and the illuminated miniatures of the Turin-Milan Hours.

 Crucifixion and Last Judgment Diptych